Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 \paragraph*{Recall Profiles and Physical Transition Dynamics}

-The Recall vs. Redshift profile (Figure \ref{fig:f12}) summarizes the physical transition behavior of the classifier.
+The Recall vs. Redshift profile (Figure \ref{fig:f12}) summarizes the physical transition behavior of the classifier \rthis{on the unseen data}.

 STAR recall remains near unity for $z < 0.5$ before sharply declining as the GALAXY regime emerges.
 GALAXY recall stays near 1.0 until $z \approx 0.9$, after which it drops rapidly as QSO recall rises to unity.
-The narrow shaded region near $z \approx 1.5$ indicates minor fold-to-fold variability in modeling the crossover boundary.